Crafting the Perfect Ecommerce Returns Program | Cahoot

 The most cost-effective reverse logistics strategy involves leveraging a centralized returns center with a dedicated location to handle returns and specially trained (highly efficient) staff.
 It also involves automating processes wherever possible, utilizing return-ready packaging that can be easily resealed and reused to eliminate repackaging costs, and analyzing return data to identify trends and proactively address common return reasons.
 Streamlining the returns process through technology and efficient management minimizes labor costs and optimizes inventory handling and tracking.

 However, most of the costs associated with returned orders lay in the transportation.
 Sellers can certainly negotiate better shipping rates, but there’s a limit to what discounts can be achieved, and Sellers that fully outsource their fulfillment to 3PLs don’t even have control over that piece of the puzzle.
-So…what are the different ecommerce return types, and how do they stack up against one another?
+So, how can you introduce a competitive ecommerce returns program that accommodates all different types of returns?
 Let’s take a look:

 The first step in implementing an exceptional returns program to encourage customer loyalty is to spend the time to avoid returns in the first place.
 Businesses should focus on the many aspects of the customer experience that lead to returns.
-This includes providing detailed and accurate product information using high-quality images and comprehensive descriptions, implementing robust sizing guides, and encouraging customer reviews to help potential buyers make informed decisions.
 Additionally, companies should invest in packaging and void fill sufficient to prevent damage in transit.
 Lastly, merchants can identify and address the root causes of returns by carefully monitoring return trends beyond these suggestions.

 Returns via Small Parcel Shipping

 Customers may be happier with parcel shipping directly to the returns processing facility (maybe they’re in a more rural setting, and it’s more convenient to choose their preferred carrier).
 Still, the extra shipping is terrible for the planet.
-Merchants will likely use lower-cost shipping such as consolidators (FedEx Economy service, UPS SurePost service, etc., in which cost is inversely related to time in transit), which means even more delays.
+Merchants will likely use lower-cost shipping available, which could potentially lead to additional delays.
 Merchants could receive hundreds or thousands of small parcel deliveries at a time that must be opened, inspected, perhaps rebarcoded with the accurate SKU for the condition, put away, inventory tracked, item relisted for sale, and the cycle begins again.

 Another huge disadvantage is the removal of checks and balances against returns fraud.
 Trusting Sellers (or those looking to build trust with their customers by quickly refunding) may receive the wrong item back, no item at all, or a box of rocks (true story).
 Returns fraud and abuse substantially increase the overall cost of returns.